England played New Zealand under bad weather conditions at Edgbaston in 1965 © Getty Images (File Photo)

 It was during this period that the weather reached its worst: most fielders, equipped with multiple sweaters, had their fingers buried deep into their pockets (one must remember that they were from New Zealand); curling palms into fists and blowing hard into them did not work; and Barrington’s batting ensured they did not have to move around a lot.

-The Warwickshire County Cricket Club decided to ease up things with a dash of caffeine or two; the hapless men were served coffee twice on the ground; and things eased out a bit after that (though Barrington remained scoreless).
+Warwickshire CCC decided to ease up things with a dash of caffeine or two; the hapless men were served coffee twice on the ground; and things eased out a bit after that (though Barrington remained scoreless).

 Barrington, beaten five times in an over by John Reid, eventually reached his hundred in six-and-a-quarter hours.
-The next hour saw him score at a faster pace (he even took 14 off an over from Vic Pollard) as he was last out for a 437-minute 137; England were bowled out for 435, Motz finishing with a five-for and Collinge taking three.
+The next hour saw him score at a faster pace (he even took 14 off an over from Vic Pollard) as he was last out for a 437-minute 137; England were bowled out for 435, Motz finishing with a 5-for and Collinge taking 3.

 Day Three: Titmus runs through